Home > Apparel

 Many fleece designs feature a short or tall cuff that zips up to protect the chest and neck from the cold and zips down to expel heat.
 Some fleeces also include a hood any may be streamlined for bike, ski, or climbing helmet compatibility.

 The cuffs are usually closed via a gentle elastic closure at the wrist or farther down the hand toward the base of the fingers.
-Some sleeves have an extended thumbhole design, which is popular for folks who need extra protection and warmth on their hands.
-Only a few designs have unique cuffs like the snap-button closures on the Stio Turpin Fleece Half Zip.
+Some sleeves have an extended thumbhole design, like the Black Diamond Coefficient Fleece Hoody.
+This is popular for folks who need extra protection and warmth on their hands.

 Pockets & Zippers

 Fleece jackets usually have two external zippered hand pockets in the front.
-If you need to wear a harness for climbing, ziplining, or ski mountaineering, be sure to check if the pockets are placed higher up to pair well with a harness.
+If you need to wear a harness for climbing, ziplining, or ski mountaineering, check that pockets are placed higher up to pair well with a harness.

 Occasionally, designs have a kangaroo-style front pocket, which offers a nice place to stash a small purse or many snacks.

 Some models include a zippered chest pocket that can be internal or external.
+The Fjรคllrรคven Abisko Fleece has a large chest pocket with ample room for a phone and other accessories.
 Occasionally, designs add a small zippered pocket on an arm.
 A handful have roomy internal pockets, too.

 Caring for a Fleece Jacket

-While most fleece jackets are built to withstand a good amount of torture on trail, you can take a few steps to prolong their life and get your money’s worth.
-Fleece jackets can be quite susceptible to pilling if cared for improperly, which can reduce the life of your jacket and its insulating properties.
-The biggest way to avoid this is washing it on a gentle cycle, using cool water, a mild detergent, and line-drying.
+Fleece jackets are built to withstand a good amount of torture on trail.
+But, you can take a few steps to prolong their life.
+Fleece jackets can be quite susceptible to pilling if cared for improperly.
+This can reduce the life of your jacket and its insulating properties.
+Wash it on gentle, using cool water, a mild detergent, and line-dry to avoid this.

 The majority of fleece jackets range from high-end technical pieces at $200-300 to budget-friendly $50-100 fleece and everything in between.
 Generally, the higher the cost, the more durable, weather-resistant, and multi-functional the fleece is for a broader range of activities and conditions.